Waveform Modelling for the Laser Interferometer Space Antenna

 Recent theoretical studies also indicate that the QNM spectrum itself could be unstable~\cite{Nollert:1996rf,Aguirregabiria:1996zy,Vishveshwara:1996jgz,Jaramillo:2020tuu,Jaramillo:2021tmt,Cheung:2021bol,Konoplya:2023owh}, with overtones particularly sensitive to nonlinear perturbations, small environmental effects, and deviations from vacuum general relativity.
 However the experimental implications of this instability are not fully understood.

 The size of power-law tail contributions due to back-scattering has yet to be estimated for binary BHs in full GR.
-Reference~\cite{Baibhav:2023clw} cautioned that, at the linear level, the tail contribution can be comparable to that of high-overtone QNMs with $n\simeq 5$.
-This should motivate a more careful study of the contribution of back-scattering effects in the post-merger signal.
+Reference~\cite{Baibhav:2023clw} cautioned that, at the linear level, the tail contribution can be comparable to that of high-overtone QNMs with $n\simeq 5$. \edit{The tail might play an even larger role in eccentric binary mergers, as suggested by perturbative solutions \cite{Albanesi:2023bgi} and some NR simulations \cite{Carullo:2023tff}.} This should motivate a more careful study of the contribution of back-scattering effects in the post-merger signal.

 No study has yet quantified which (if any) LISA-band ringdown sources will require higher-order perturbation theory.
 Ideally, starting from a first-order perturbation, a nonlinear model would predict detailed corrections including the amplitude of driven modes, shifts in amplitudes and phases for first-order modes, and any frequency drifts.
 Some initial progress towards such a model includes agnostic fits of numerical relativity waveform catalogues~\cite{Baibhav:2023clw}, numerical studies~\cite{Ripley:2020xby}, and developments in BH perturbation theory~\cite{Green:2022htq,Spiers:2023cip}.